PrestaShop/docs/src/content/1.7/development/page-reference/back-office/order/add-new-order/_index.md

 #### Cart block
 {{< figure src="./img/cart-block.png" title="Cart" >}}

 Cart block contains cart `products`, `currency` and `language` selection.
 Products can be searched and added to a cart.
-A list of products and a new block of `Cart rules` will appear after a product is added.
-Listed products quantity and price can be modified as well as any cart rule can be added by searching it in `Cart rule` block.
+A list of products and a new block of [Cart rules]({{< relref "#cart-rules-block" >}}) will appear after a product is added.
+Listed products quantity and price can be modified.
+Related actions `addProductAction`, `editProductPriceAction` and `editProductQuantityAction` can be found in [CartController](https://github.com/PrestaShop/PrestaShop/blob/develop/src/PrestaShopBundle/Controller/Admin/Sell/Order/CartController.php)
-{{< figure src="./img/products-list-and-vouchers.png" title="Products list and vouchers" >}}
+{{< figure src="./img/products-list.png" title="Products list" >}}

 {{% notice %}}
 Product price can be modified.
 This is similar behavior to the one in the `Order view page`, however behind the scenes it is different.
 Unlike in the `Order view page`, we don't have any `OrderDetail` yet, because at this point we are still modifying the `Cart`, so it is achieved by creating a new temporary [SpecificPrice](https://github.com/PrestaShop/PrestaShop/blob/1.7.8.x/classes/SpecificPrice.php) and assigning specifically to that certain `Cart`, `Product`, `Customer` and `Shop`.
 See [CartController::editProductPriceAction](https://github.com/PrestaShop/PrestaShop/blob/1.7.8.x/src/PrestaShopBundle/Controller/Admin/Sell/Order/CartController.php).
+{{% /notice %}}

+#### Cart rules block
+{{< figure src="./img/cart-rule-block.png" title="Vouchers" >}}

+This block allows searching cart rules by name or code and adding them to the cart.
+Related actions can be found in [CartRuleController::searchAction](https://github.com/PrestaShop/PrestaShop/blob/develop/src/PrestaShopBundle/Controller/Admin/Sell/Catalog/CartRuleController.php) and [CartController::addCartRuleAction](https://github.com/PrestaShop/PrestaShop/blob/develop/src/PrestaShopBundle/Controller/Admin/Sell/Order/CartController.php) It is also possible to create a new `Cart rule` by clicking the `Add new voucher` button.

+{{% notice %}}
+`Add new voucher` button opens the same form from `Sell -> Catalog -> Discounts -> Add new cart rule` loaded in an iframe.
 {{% /notice %}}

 #### Customer addresses block